 Joyce Abarbanel (Advisor to the Board) is a senior conflict management practitioner with the department of Innovation Science and Economic Development (ISED) Canada.
 She possesses a MA in conflict analysis and management from Royal Roads University and is a certified mediator, conflict coach and group facilitator.
 Before joining the federal public service, Joyce lived in Africa and Asia for 16 years working for various international organizations including NGOs, for-profit consultancy firms, and the UN where she held senior management positions designing and implementing large peace-building and governance programs in conflict and post-conflict countries (including Rwanda, Burundi, the Democratic Republic of Congo, Sudan, South Sudan, Ethiopia, Kenya, Uganda and Mali, Myanmar and Yemen).
 Her work focused on areas supporting decentralization negotiations, power and wealth sharing agreements, natural resource management, and community-based peace processes.

-Kendel Rust (Chair) is an international development professional, with over forty years experience in this field.
+Kendel Rust (Director) is an international development professional, with over forty years experience in this field.
 In recent years, he has focused on conflict resolution capacity development, particularly in post-conflict countries.
 He co-authored a manual published by the World Bank on the establishment of court-referred mediation systems.

 Paul Surprenant (Director) began his information technology career in 1974.
 His first ten years, he worked in the private sector, the following years within federal and international policing.
 As the years went on, Paul developed a binary thinking approach wherein he was able to nourish his interpersonal skills as an administrator, as a worker/trainer in francophone Africa (more than fifteen countries), in obtaining certification as a “Life Coach” from the Co-Active Training Institute based in California, as member on his current agency’s Mental Health Advisory Committee and lately receiving a 160-hour Third-Party Neutral certificate from CICR.